 While the tomatoes and onions are broiling, bring the chicken broth to a strong simmer and add the chile powder or paste, garlic, oregano, cumin, and cocoa powder.

+When the tomatoes are ready, remove from broiler and let cool for about one minute.
+While the tomatoes cool, turn the chicken pieces in the pot.
 Peel the skin off of each tomato and use a spoon to remove the seeds from the middle.
 Using your fingers, mash the tomato a little and add into the sauce in the pot.
 Separate the onions and stir into the sauce.
 Let the sauce reduce, boiling gently and uncovered, while the chicken finishes cooking.

-Serve your Pollo Rojo with corn tortillas and white rice or Mexican Rice, if you like.
+Serve your pollo rojo with corn tortillas and white rice or Mexican rice, if you like.
 Be sure to refrigerate any leftovers for future use, as they are delicious.

-Tip: Serving this dish for guests (or just want it slightly fancier)?
+- Serving this dish for guests (or just want it slightly fancier)?
 Make it a little more festive by sprinkling each portion with a small handful of chopped green onions or some finely diced raw onion mixed with cilantro.
 This will add color, flavor, and texture.